datastreamapp/schema/README.md

 Alternatively, the use of [`tz`](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) notation was considered and opted against due to the increased complexity involved compared to `ISO 8601`.

-Both of these solutions also decrease on errors with the uncertainty that can come up with daylight savings time.
+Both of these solutions also decrease errors with the uncertainty that can come up with daylight savings time.

 ## Install
 ```bash